 Our analysis contributes to several strands of the literature.
-First, we add to the literature that explores the sources of acquisition gains and, in particular, how can financial acquirers justify their acquisition premiums.
-Previous studies document value gains from improvement in sales and operating margin (Acharya, Gottschalg, Hahn, and Kehoe, 2013), favorable debt financing terms (Axelson et al., 2013; Martos-Vila et al., 2013), realized tax benefits and sector returns (Guo et al., 2011).
-This paper show that to exploit firm mispricing is another important channel to justify acquisition premium.
-Financial bidder are particularly advantageous in benefiting this opportunity from firms suffering severe information asymmetry.
+First, we add to the literature that explores the motives driving acquisitions and the sources of acquisition gains and, in particular, to the literature that studies how financial acquirers justify their acquisition premiums.
+Previous studies document acquisition gains that emanate from improvements in sales and operating margin (Acharya, Gottschalg, Hahn, and Kehoe, 2013), from favorable debt financing terms (Axelson et al., 2013; Martos-Vila et al., 2013), or from realized tax benefits and sector returns (Guo et al., 2011).
+This paper shows that mispricing also motivates acquisitions specially when bidders are financial acquirers that target small firms.

-We also contribute to the literature that explores the rational of the revaluation effect that remains after takeover attempts fail.
-This complements the findings in (Malmendier et al., 2016) who show that revaluations are also explained by the information embedded in the medium of exchange.
-We show a revaluation is present in takeover attempts by financial acquirers and where the target is subject to large information asymmetries.
-Thus, part of the revaluation seems to be due to purely informational effects related to the identity of the acquirer.
-However the signaling effects related to the identity of the buyer seem to be more relevant than those conveyed by the medium of exchange when information asymmetries are significant.
+We also contribute to the literature that evaluates the rational of the revaluation effect around unsuccessful takeovers.
+This paper complements the findings in Malmendier, Opp, and Saidi (2016) who show that revaluations are partly related to the information embedded in the medium of exchange.
+We show that revaluations are also and importantly related to the type of acquirer and size of the target.
+Thus, the revaluation effect seems to be partly due to purely informational effects related to the identity of the acquirer and the medium of exchange.
+However, the informational effects conveyed by the identity of the acquirer seem to be more relevant than those conveyed by the medium of exchange when information asymmetries are significant.9